mherling/DistrictHeatSim/README.md

 # Usage

 geocoding
-- for the geocoding python files the libraries "Nominatim" and "Transformer are needed
+- for the geocoding python files the libraries "Nominatim" and "Transformer" are needed

 Net generation in QGIS
 - To run this project, a QGIS installation is needed.
 This project was created in QGIS 3.34.0.